 What Is RDO in BIR?

-RDO, which stands for Revenue District Office, is a sector under the Bureau of Internal Revenue (BIR) that keeps the records of taxpayers under its jurisdiction.
+RDO, which stands for Revenue District Office, is a sector under the Bureau of Internal Revenue (BIR) that keeps taxpayers’ records under its jurisdiction.

-Although the BIR has more than 100 RDOs in the Philippines, each taxpayer is assigned to only one RDO.
+Although the BIR has over 100 RDOs in the Philippines, each taxpayer is assigned to only one RDO.

-Since BIR registration records are not centralized (as every RDO keeps its own records of its registered taxpayers), you can access your information and transact only with the RDO where you’re presently registered.
+Since BIR registration records are not centralized (as every RDO keeps records of its registered taxpayers), you can access your information and transact only with the RDO where you are registered.

-Thus, it’s important to know the RDO where you’re registered.
+Thus, it’s essential to know the RDO where you’re registered.

 What Is an RDO Code?

 An RDO code is a three-digit numeric or alphanumeric code assigned to each RDO in the country.

-The BIR uses these codes to track the amount of tax collection within a particular region and record and process tax returns, tax payments, and withholding taxes.
+The BIR uses these codes to track the amount of tax collection within a particular region and record and process tax returns, payments, and withholding taxes.

-The RDO code matters only when filling out tax forms for taxpayers, as it’s required for every transaction with the BIR.
+The RDO code matters only when filling out taxpayer tax forms, as it’s required for every transaction with the BIR.